technomada/cloud-from-scratch/README.md

 Create a new instance using **Debian 10** (Buster)

+For the purpose of this tutoral we'll assume your edge node ip address is `198.51.100.1`.

 Log in via SSH to your new server
 ```
 $ ssh root@your-new-server-ip